Oliver Finney: Hartlepool United

 On 31 January 2023, Finney signed for League Two side Hartlepool United on a permanent deal, making his debut in Pools' 1–0 win at Doncaster Rovers on 4 February 2023.
 On 1 April 2023, he scored his first Hartlepool goal with a long distance strike in added time to win the match 2–1 against Swindon Town.
 Finney left Hartlepool on 2 November 2023.

 Kidsgrove Athletic

 After leaving Pools, Finney signed for Northern Premier League Division One West side Kidsgrove Athletic.
-He made his debut in a 2–1 win over Trafford on 25 November 2023, he struggled for playing time while his legal issues were occurring and played only once in the 2024–25 season in a 3–3 draw at Bootle on 26 April 2025, a month after he was acquitted of rape.
+He made his debut in a 2–1 win over Trafford on 25 November 2023.
+He struggled for playing time during his legal issues and played only once in the 2024–25 season, in a 3–3 draw at Bootle on 26 April 2025, a month after he was acquitted of rape.
 On 4 June 2025, it was announced Finney had signed a new one-year contract with Kidsgrove.

+Nantwich Town

+Finney rejoined Nantwich Town on 7 November 2025, making his second debut in a 1–1 draw at Darlaston Town on 9 November.